-Rate cards help the retailer understand what types of ad sizes, discounts, and other advertising the publication has to offer.
+Rate cards help the retailer understand what types of ad sizes, discounts, and other advertising the publication have to offer.
 When choosing a newspaper or print media, you can use rate cards to compare ad rates based on circulation before you buy advertising space.

 Before placing an ad, be sure you understand the terms and conditions of advertising with the publication.
 In many cases where there may be a conflict between the insertion order and the rate card, the rate card will be the deciding factor.
 This does not mean the prices on the rate card are fixed.
 Most retailers will find the paper's sales rep will offer special rates for first time advertisers or other discounts.

 If you're interested in advertising within a particular publication, check their website or call the office and ask for a copy of their current rate card.
 Many newspapers and magazines have their rate cards available online in a PDF format for quick reference.
 Of course, these rates are always negotiable.

 On most rate cards, the organization will show its coverage area, demographics, and circulation.
 Some publications also list their readership.
 Circulation is the number of newspapers or magazines that are printed and distributed each day.
 Readership reflects the actual number of people who read those newspapers.
 Consider that many copies of these materials never get sold or read, so the trick is to look at both.
 You want the readership rate to be close to circulation.
 It does you no good to advertise with someone who circulates 1,000,000 copies if half are never read.